-So, here are the top 3 State Parks located in Old Town Alexandria.
+So, here are the top 5 State Parks located in Alexandria, Virginia.

 You can find this park on the Potomac River just south of the Old Town Alexandria.
 It’s a huge piece of Alexandria’s history and serves as one of the largest centers for shipping and manufacturing.
 It also houses the last remaining riverine lighthouse in the State of Virginia; built in 1855.

 You can go on the gravel interpretive trail in the park which explains all the natural and human history behind the park.
 The exhibits like the fresh water marsh habitat are highlighted.
 There are also two fishing piers where you can cast for rock bass, eels, and American catfish.